gdavidbutler/pthreadChannel/README.md

 * chanCreate
   * Allocate an Open chan_t (reference count = 1, pair with chanClose).
 * chanOpen
   * Open a chan_t (increment reference count, pair with chanClose).
-Should be called on each chan_t before passing to another thread.
+Should be called on each chan_t before passing to another pthread.
 * chanShut
   * Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
 * chanIsShut
   * Is a chan_t shutdown.
 * chanClose
   * Close a chan_t (decrement reference count, deallocate on last chanClose).
-Should be called on each chan_t upon thread exit.
+Should be called on each chan_t upon pthread exit.
 * chanGet
   * Get a message from a Channel (asynchronously).
 * chanPut